ofirlang/Cyber_Project/README.md

-this repository is used to store my homework for sugar debi as well as the files for the final project and also the project for the bagrut
+this repository is used to store my homework for sugar debi as well as the files for the end of the year project and also the final project to be submitted for the bagrut